MicrosoftDocs/fabric-docs/docs/real-time-hub/explore-data-streams.md

 :::image type="content" source="./media/explore-data-streams/real-time-hub-microsoft-sources-search.png" alt-text="Screenshot that shows the search box on the Microsoft sources tab of the Real-Time hub." lightbox="./media/explore-data-streams/real-time-hub-microsoft-sources-search.png":::

 ### Actions
 Here are the actions available on resources in the **Microsoft sources** tab.
 When you move the mouse over a resource, you see a connect button and an ellipsis (...).
-When you select the ellipsis (...) button, you also see the connect button when you select ellipsis (...).
+When you select the ellipsis (...) button, you see the connect button here too.

 | Action | Description |
 | ------ | ----------- |